 When it comes to formal photo-taking, it is highly recommended that guests are prepared in advance in the right group sequence and according to the photographer's preferences.
-Formal photo-taking coordination should also spare some thought for elderly and disabled guests, as well as "incomplete tables".
+Formal photo-taking coordination should also spare some thought for elderly and disabled guests, as well as "incomplete groups".
+It is crucial to note that it is not the photographer's duty to keep track of groups and plan the most efficient table-to-table routes.
 The process should be swift so that the celebration can end on time.

 Tuesday to Friday 12pm to 8pm